Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Anti-Aliasing.md

 When using the same Camera GameObject for multiple Game Views TAA may not work as expected due to limitations of the history buffer system.
 Multiple game views using different Cameras will however work as expected.

+### Limitations
+In the Editor, if multiple Game views use the same Camera, TAA may not work as expected due to limitations of the history buffer system.
+However, if you use multiple Game views, where each Game view uses a unique Camera, TAA works as expected.

 <a name="SMAA"></a>

 ## Subpixel morphological anti-aliasing (SMAA)